mug-jp/maplibre-gl-temporal-control/README.md

 ]

 const temporalControl = new TemporalControl(temporalFrames, {
-    interval: 100, // a duration frames are shown
+    interval: 100, // duration a frame is shown, in miliseconds
     position: 'top-left',
     performance: true // set when rendering is too slow, but frames which are not current are shown mostly transparent });